Scope

 High-Leverage Problem

 Research has shown the extensive impact that childhood trauma has on individuals throughout their lifespan.
-Oral et al. (2016) defines trauma as negatively perceived situations that are outside of one's control, which impact both physical and psychological aspects of the body and which can lead to an array of negative outcomes, including alcoholism, chronic obstructive pulmonary disease, depression, smoking, and illicit drug use.
-The 2016 National Survey of Children's Health found that 52.4 percent of children under age 18 in WV have had at least one ACE, compared to the national average of 46.3 percent.
-This initiative aligns with West Virginia's American Rescue Plan (ARP) goal of Supporting Students and Educators Social, Emotional, and Mental Health Needs.
+Oral et al. (2016) define trauma as negatively perceived situations that are outside of one's control, which impact both physical and psychological aspects of the body and which can lead to an array of negative outcomes.
+The 2016 National Survey of Children's Health found that 52.4% of children under 18 in West Virginia have had at least one adverse childhood experience (ACE), compared to a national average of 46.3%.
+This initiative aligns with West Virginia's American Rescue Plan goal of supporting students' and educators' social, emotional, and mental health needs.

 Approach to Capacity-Building Services